 The course is modern strategic/bordering on penal design at times with fairway bunkering prominent throughout the course, and encroaching significantly on the playing areas.
 In some cases with angled greens the best side to approach is heavily protected by the use of those fairway traps, water and trees- other times there appeared no option but straight to stay out of trouble

 When the lakes were excavated in the construction stage the soil was used to make mounding to border fairways and greens, and this can often look contrived.
-However designer Von Hagge is adept at softening the mounds with the use of local vegetation and indeed Buenos Aires has real appeal with pampas grass, trees, water, and bunkering all adding to the visual appeal.
+However designer Von Hagge is adept at softening the mounds with the use of local vegetation (refer his work ay Bogogno and other courses) and indeed Buenos Aires has real appeal with pampas grass, trees, water, and bunkering all adding to the attractive look.

 Notable holes include:

 the par 4 seventeenth hole with island green